Posts

 The Title

 “Everything comes with a price.
 Your success is determined by how much you are willing to pay for it.”
 The sound of footsteps resonated through the Kabul palace.
-“Rukaiya Begum!” her mother’s warning voice couldn’t make her stop; Rukaiya almost bumped into her mother and ran to her room.
+“Rukaiya Begum!”
+Her mother’s warning voice couldn’t make her stop; Rukaiya almost bumped into her mother and ran to her room.
 “Let her go.”
-Hamida Banu spoke with a hint of laughter in her voice “Jalal has sent gifts.”
+Hamida Banu spoke with a hint of laughter in her voice, “Jalal has sent gifts.”
 Rukaiya stopped at the threshold of her room.
 She had waited almost a year and a half to hear from him.
-With every message that arrived of his success and Khan Baba’s wars, Rukaiya had grown impatient to see him again.
+With every message that arrived about his success and Khan Baba’s wars, Rukaiya had grown impatient to see him again.
 The room was lit up with lamps.
 It was filled with gifts wrapped in velvet covers of all shapes and colours.
-She scanned the room; clothes, jewellery, boxes of perfumes of all colours and bottles, books, and paintings.
+She scanned the room: clothes, jewellery, boxes of perfumes of all colours and bottles, books, and paintings.
 A maid presented herself before her.
-“Shehzadi Sultana Begum I am your maid in waiting.
-Padshah, send me here at your service.”
+“Shehzadi Sultana Begum, I am your maid in waiting.
+Padshah send me here, at your service.”
 She approved with a smile.
-“Did he… ...
+“Did...

 The Turmoils of War